ParallelMaths/parallel/pages/7-22-maths-jokes.md

 * [ ] 100,000,000
 :::

-Each domino can knock over a domino that 1.5 times bigger, which does not seem big, but when this happens over and over again then the dominoes get bigger and bigger very quickly.
+Each domino can knock over a domino that is 1.5 times bigger, which does not seem big, but when this happens over and over again, the dominoes get bigger and bigger very quickly.
 This is known as exponential growth and we will return to this in a future Parallelogram.